ameba23/lowtechnetwork/docs/tech_open_source.md

 ### More shell tools

+* fzf - there are many different fuzzy filter programs, fzf is a good example.
+Very flexible tool, not only for finding files.
 * [tmux](http://tmux.sourceforge.net/) terminal multiplexer - another great tool for mouse free control of terminal windows and much more.
 Very configurable.
 Many people love it.
 Personally I prefer to organise terminal windows with my window manager.
 * URxvt - unicode terminal emulator.
 Highly configurable, well maintained and supported.
 * [terminator](http://gnometerminator.blogspot.co.uk/) terminal emulator with many features, including tabs and split windows.
-I used this until I switched to a tiling window manager.
+I used this before I switched to a tiling window manager.
 Some useful keys in terminator:
     * `Ctrl + Shift + O` Splits terminal hOrizontally.
     * `Ctrl + Shift + E` Splits terminal vErtically.
     * `Ctrl + Shift + Arrows` Move parent dragbar
     * `Alt + Arrows` Move to different terminals.

 * GNU Screen - a great program which can be used for window splitting etc. The nice thing about it is that it will run over ssh.
-You can also use it to start a process over ssh and then leave it running even after you disconnect from ssh.  (very useful)
+You can also use it to start a process over ssh and then leave it running even after you disconnect from ssh.  (very useful.
+You can also do this with tmux.)
 * [commandlinefu.com](http://www.commandlinefu.com) a website where people post useful (or simply nerdy) command line tricks.
 * explain.sh - script to explain a command you dont know what it does (pulls stuff from man pages) eg: 'explain 'ls -l''
 * [30 handy bash aliases](http://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html)